Please update your Flash player to see this menu.

 When the park closes, you WILL be able to board if you're already standing in line for a ride.
 Some families extend their time in the park by making sure they're in line for one of their favorite rides at Disneyland's closing time.
 Then, they continue to wait for the ride while the rest of the park empties out!

 NOTE: CARS LAND AND THE NEW PIXAR PIER ARE AT THE DISNEY CALIFORNIA ADVENTURE PARK, NOT DISNEYLAND!
-Pixar Pier is the big new attraction for 2018 at the Disneyland Resort.
-It's open but not totally finished yet as the resort attempts to include more Pixar-themed entertainment into its mis.
-Cars Land is a stunning themed area that debuted several years ago...and it has been a smash hit ever since opening day.
+Pixar Pier was the big new attraction for 2018 at the Disneyland Resort.
+In 2019, it's finally (mostly) finished, as Jessie's Carousel has now begun operating.
+The resort has been including more Pixar-themed entertainment in its mix, and although Pixar Pier still looks extremely similar to the older "Paradise Pier" themed area that it replaced, most guests seem to be more or less pleased with it.
+Cars Land, however, remains a whopping, Grade A hit among guests, and will continue to compete well against Disneyland's new Galaxy's Edge land, we think (especially among families with young children.
+Cars Land is a knock-your-socks-off, visually stunning themed area that debuted several years ago...and it has been a smash hit ever since opening day.
+Any "Cars" movie fans will feel absolutely right at home there...and would probably enjoy even sitting on a park bench just drinking in the architecture---even if they never stepped foot on a ride.
 However, don't expect to find Cars Land or Pixar Pier inside of Disneyland Park.
 These attractions are at Disneyland's "sister" theme park, the Disney California Adventure Park...which is only a few steps away from Disneyland's turnstiles, but has a separate entry gate all of its own.
 The Disney California Adventure Park has hours of operation that are completely different than Disneyland's schedule.
 To discover those hours, please visit our page covering the Disney California Adventure Park hours of operation.
 And, if you'd like to view pictures of the beautiful Cars Land themed area, please visit our Cars Land Pictures page!